What if I receive money during my bankruptcy?

 For more information, learn about bankruptcy and tax returns.

-Can I keep my super?
+Can I keep my superannuation?

-It depends on whether the super is still held by the fund or if you have received it.
-In most cases, you can keep super balances held in a regulated fund, approved deposit fund or an exempt public sector superannuation scheme.
+It depends whether the super is still held by the fund or if you have received it.
+In most cases, you can keep super balances held in a regulated superannuation fund, approved deposit fund or an exempt public sector superannuation scheme.

 If you receive payments from a regulated superannuation fund:

-- After the date of bankruptcy: they are generally exempt.
+• After the date of bankruptcy: they are generally exempt.

-- Before the date of bankruptcy: they are not protected and may be claimed by the trustee.
+• Before the date of bankruptcy: they are not protected and may be claimed by the trustee.

-I'm getting an inheritance, can I keep it?
+I'm getting an inheritance – can I keep it?

 For more information, learn about what happens to my money?